 The Office of Instructional Technology is housed in Coleman Library.
 Instructional Technology contains two teleconference centers/distance learning classrooms, with a combined seating capacity of over 50 people, designed for both satellite teleconferencing and for mediated viewing.
-The IMC also contains an open computer laboratory, television services, graphics and production laboratory, and faculty development laboratory.
-Non-print resources and equipment are available for faculty to borrow and/or view.
+The OIT also contains an open computer laboratory and faculty development laboratory.
+Audiovisual resources and equipment are available for faculty to reserve and/or view.

-Florida A&M University Libraries Social Sciences E-Journals
+Florida A&M University Libraries Social Work Journals

-The University Libraries have access to over 700 electronic journals in support of Sociology.
-The following is a list of links to Social Sciences e-journals, including sociology.
-The number in parenthesis indicates the number of e-journals for the respective subject area.
+The University Libraries have access to over 700 electronic journals in support of Social Work.
+The following is a selected list of significant social work journals, followed by a list of links by subject area.
+The number in parenthesis indicates the number of e-journals held in that respective subject area.